the-real-i9/Calendar-with-Date-Picker-App-full-JavaScript/README.md

-# Date Picker with Calender in JavaScript
+# Date Picker with Calendar in JavaScript

 This is a simulation of the **Android App Calender Event Date Pick**